herenturker/LibSys/README.md

 > ⚠️ **Attention:** This project is still under test.
 You may encounter bugs and crashes.
 I, Habil Eren Türker, created this open-source project for educational purposes.
 > My main goal during the development of this project was creating a software which my school ([Çemberlitaş Anatolian High School](https:/cemberlitasanadolu.meb.k12.tr/)) can use in its library.
+> You need .dll files to run these programs.
+You can find them in LibSysPackage.zip in releases.
 ---

 ## Features